-These financial statements of the Gore District Council have been prepared in accordance with the requirements of the Local Government Act 2002, which includes the requirement to comply with New Zealand generally accepted accounting practice (NZ GAAP).
-The financial statements have been prepared in accordance with Tier 1 PBE Standards.
+These financial statements of the Gore District Council have been prepared in accordance with the requirements of the Local Government Act 2002 and the Local Government (Financial Reporting and Prudence) Regulations 2014, which includes the requirement to comply with New Zealand generally accepted accounting practice (NZ GAAP).
+The Council is a Tier 2 reporting entity but has elected to report under Tier 1.